 According to the report of the National Disability Study commissioned by UNICEF in collaboration with the Ministry of Basic and Secondary Education (MoBSE) in The Gambia, the study was intended to update the information available on children with disabilities in the light of prevailing sociocultural, legislative and national development contexts.

 The Government of The Gambia carried out a national disability survey in 1998, which revealed that the overall disability prevalence rate was 1.6 per cent, with the child disability rate at 9.9 per 1000 and the prevalence rate for boys and girls was 11.2 and 8.5 per cent respectively.
 The study also provided information on the types of disability among children in mainstream schools, the challenges they faced and their coping strategies.
-The study revealed that out of the sample of children with disabilities in the mainstream classrooms 25.7 per cent were partially sighted; 12.3 per cent had significant speech difficulties; 8.9percent had mobility challenges, 5.4 per cent were hard of hearing and 3.7 per cent had significant manipulation and fits problems.
-Some of the major constraints affecting the mainstreaming of children with disabilities in schools were inadequate technical aids, few disability friendly games, and limited financial resources and scholarships.
+The study revealed that out of the sample of school going children with disabilities in the mainstream classrooms 25.7 per cent were partially sighted; 12.3 per cent had significant speech difficulties; 8.9percent had mobility challenges, 5.4 per cent were hard of hearing and 3.7 per cent had significant manipulation and fits problems.
+Some of the major constraints affecting the mainstreaming of school going children with disabilities in schools were inadequate technical aids, few disability friendly games, and limited financial resources and scholarships.
 Other important findings were inaccessible physical facilities, few qualified teachers and inadequate learning and instructional materials.

 The education of children with disability is a priority for the MoBSE and a two-pronged approach has been adopted accordingly.
-Children with disabilities are educated in three special needs schools that are GOVI School for the Deaf, St John’s School for the Blind and Methodist School for Learning Difficulties.
+School going children with disabilities are educated in three special needs schools that are GOVI School for the Deaf, St John’s School for the Blind and Methodist School for Learning Difficulties.
 Children with mild disabilities are mainstreamed into regular schools.
 Itinerant teachers were trained and they in turn provide support to the teachers in managing cases of mild disabilities.

-The main objectives of the study were to update the information on the situation of children with Many differently able students were interviewed and their complains were the social Stigma and discrimination they that they often face which sometimes affects their self-esteem and participation in the classroom’ they also call on government to provide disability awareness programs for students, teachers, and staff to increase understanding and empathy and to also encourage open discussions about disability and its impact on individuals and society.
+The main objectives of the study were to update the information on the situation of children with Many differently able children were interviewed and their complains were the social Stigma and discrimination they that they often face which sometimes affects their self-esteem and participation in the classroom’ they also call on government to provide disability awareness programs for students, teachers, and staff to increase understanding and empathy and to also encourage open discussions about disability and its impact on individuals and society.

 Mamie Mendy, a teacher at St John School for the Deaf/ dumb, lamented on the hardship faced by disable children in school.